What are Wisdom Teeth?

 Does Removing Wisdom Teeth Hurt?

-At Philip M. Gray DDS, we use sedation and local anesthesia for wisdom tooth removal.
+At Gray Dental Group, we use sedation and local anesthesia for wisdom tooth removal.
 We typically give patients conscious sedation, where they are awake enough to follow commands, such as moving your head, but they will not remember the procedure.
 In addition to conscious sedation, we also use local anesthesia, such as lidocaine, to numb the area we are working on.
 You may feel slight pressure during the procedure with these two methods, but you should not feel pain.

 What to do After Wisdom Teeth Removal?

 For the first few days after your surgery, you should relax and avoid heavy activities.
 We recommend that patients do not touch the surgical site, avoid rinsing vigorously, and take the recommended pain medications that Dr. Gray and his team gave you during the first day.
 You should also not use a straw and eat soft or liquid foods for the first few days because these activities can dislodge the clots formed where the teeth were extracted.
 It would be best to gently rinse your mouth with salt water for the first few days for oral hygiene.
 If you experience pain, take the recommended medications and apply an ice pack to the outside of the cheek.